 - Rewrite the Ending/Write a Sequel: Have students integrate their own point of view into the wordless book's story.
 They can change up the ending or write a sequel to the story.

 - Write a Poem: For your more advanced students, challenge them to write out the story in poetry form.
+And then you could have a poetry slam!

 - Practice Writing Sentences of Varying Length: Have students write out what is happening in the wordless book using specific parameters.
 For example, have them describe what is happening on a certain page in 6 words, or 10 words, or 15 words.
 This makes them think carefully about what words they are choosing.

-Practice Speaking and Listening Skills Using Wordless Books
+Speaking and Listening Lessons Using Wordless Books

 Most of the activities above could also be used to practice speaking and listening skills.
 For example, students can practice summarizing verbally instead of writing it down.
 But the ideas below are other ways to practice speaking and listening standards using wordless books.